Skip to Content

 To apply for an emergency loan, employees must:

-Submit an application: The employee must complete an emergency loan request form, providing a brief description of the emergency, the requested loan amount, and supporting documentation (e.g., medical bills, funeral expenses, etc.) that outlines the nature of the emergency and the required loan amount.
+Submit an application: The employee must complete an emergency loan request form, providing a brief description of the emergency, the requested loan amount, and supporting documentation (e.g., medical bills, funeral expenses, etc.) that outlines the bona-fide emergency and the required loan amount.

 Review and approval: Applications will be reviewed by the committee using a rubric to ensure eligibility qualifications are met and to consistently assess each request.
 The committee will issue a notice of determination.